yarusophialiu/react-native-typing-game/day3/react-ajax/README.md

 ### Getting started

 The backend for the Facebook application is provided for you at: https://horizons-facebook.herokuapp.com/ A full API reference can be found below.
+(This is identical to the API we used in week 2.)

-You will be writing the frontend for this application.
+You task is to implement the frontend of your application.
 Run `npm start` and open `index.html` in your browser.
 Your React code will go in `client.js`.

 If you want to add styling to your application you can add a `<style>` block to `index.html` or create a `styles.css` file and link to it in your `index.html`.